jimbobbennett/StarWarsCopilot/4-call-tools/README.md

     This time the answer is correct.

-The LLM is **not** calling your tool directly.
+The LLM is **not** calling your tool directly - it doesn't have access to your application or your code.
+This would be dangerous, if an LLM call could control your machine!

 Instead the SDK is managing the tool calling for you.
-It handles the response from the LLM, calls the tool, then passes the tool result back to the LLM.
+It handles the response from the LLM that request a tool call, calls the tool, then passes the tool result back to the LLM.

 ## Chat results